Discovery high-level architecture

 APIs

 The last piece is leveraging our APIs.
-This depends on which Bloomreach products you are setting up for your integration.
+This depends on which Bloomreach products you are setting up in your integration.
 The above example includes search and category, recommendations and pathways, and autosuggest (type-ahead API associated with searches).

 You may make server-side or front-end calls as required.
-Bloomreach APIs are HTTP REST APIs, where you send parameters that control what the request accomplishes.
+Bloomreach APIs are HTTP REST APIs, where you can send parameters that control what the request accomplishes.
 The response contains a JSON object that retrieves data per your request.
 Suppose you make a search call; the response includes the following information:

 • All the products for the search